AbdellahChehat/eng130-abdellah-CI-CD/README.md

 ## What is Jenkins

 - An open source automation server which enables developers around the world to reliably build, test, and deploy their software.

+-  create a new SSH key pair called-  eng130_jenkins_abdellah - eng130_jenkins_abdellah.pub

+-Step 1: Create a new CICD pipeline
+  - Step 2: generate a new ssh keypair
+  - step 3: Copt file.pub to github repo
+  - step 4 copy private key in jenkins
+  - Stgep 5: Create a new job to test the CI